neo4j-partners/msk-framework-terraform/README.md

 # msk-framework-terraform

-This repository hosts a terraform module for the creation of a base network environment in AWS, on which MSK (Kafka) can be installed.
+This repository hosts a terraform module which performs the following tasks (when invoked as a child module):

+1 - Creates of a base network environment in AWS, consisting of:
+ - 1 VPC, with a CIDR Range of 10.0.0.0/16
+ - 4 Subnets, distributed evenly across 3 Availability zones, with the following CIDR Ranges:
+   - ```10.0.1.0/24  [Private]```
+   - ```10.0.2.0/24  [Private]```
+   - ```10.0.3.0/24  [Private]```
+   - ```10.0.10.0/24 [Public]```
+ - An Internet Gateway
+ - A NAT Gateway
+ - Routes, Route Tables & Associations

+2 - Installs an MSK (Kafka) Cluster on AWS

+3 - Installs 2 EC2 instances
+ - A msk-client EC2 instance, which has the following things pre-installed (via a user-data script):
+   - The kafka client application and libraries
+   - A script called, ```create-topic.sh``` which created a topic on the MSK (kafka) cluster
+   - A client.properties file
+ - A bastion EC2 instance, which can be used as a 'jump server' to connect from the internet to the msk-client EC2 instance

 ## Prerequisites